The territoriality of protection

 Thus, if you propose in France (for example, during a forum) to implement a process outside France, there is no counterfeit.

-In view of the impossibility of manufacturing a product that is the subject of a patent, some people wondered: what if a "kit to be assembled" was provided rather than a product already assembled?
+In the face of the impossibility of producing a product that is the subject of a patent, some people wondered: what if a "kit to be assembled" was provided rather than a product already assembled?

 Is there a counterfeit?